code-differently/code-society-25-2/lesson_15/tyranricejr_libraries/README.md

 ## Features

-- **MediaCollectionApp**: CLI for loading, searching, and displaying media items from various loaders (e.g., CSV).
+- **MediaCollectionApp**: CLI for loading, searching, and displaying media items from various loaders.
 - **Loader System**: Easily extensible to support different data sources.
 - **Test Suite**: Comprehensive unit and integration tests using Jest and TypeScript.
 - **Code Coverage**: Configured to measure and report code coverage, with a focus on the CLI and loader integration.